yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 4:** Select `Dump sysmmc`.

->After TegraExplorer has finished dumping the firmware, the files will be stored in `sd:/tegraexplorer/Firmware/<firmware version>` as a series of `.nca` files.
+> After TegraExplorer has finished dumping the firmware, the files will be stored in `sdcard:/tegraexplorer/Firmware/<firmware version>` as a series of `.nca` files.
 > - As of the Switch's `14.1.2` system update, there should be `232` `.nca` files present inside the firmware folder.
 Make sure your firmware dump matches up with this file count.

 **Step 5:** Press any button to return to the main menu and select `Reboot to bootloader/update.bin`.
 You should now be booted back into Hekate.

 ## Dumping Games

-This section covers the dumping process for any game on your Switch that is either a digital or physical copy, alongside any installed game updates and DLC contents.
+This section covers the dumping process for any game on your Switch that is either a digital or physical copy, alongside any installed game updates and DLC.
 We'll be using **NXDumpTool** for this.

-> **NOTE:** Make sure that you games are up-to-date before proceeding with this section.
+> **NOTE:** Make sure that all of your games are up-to-date before proceeding with this section.

 **Step 1:** In the Hekate Home menu, tap on `Launch`.

 **Step 2:** Tap on `CFW - sysMMC`.
 > Your Switch will now boot into the **Atmosphére** custom firmware (`CFW`).
 You should see the Atmosphére logo show up instead of the Nintendo logo at boot.
-It is normal that the HOME Menu remains the same and you can double check that you are loaded into CFW by navigating into **System Settings > System** and checking the `Current version` value.
+It is normal that the HOME Menu remains the same and you can double check that you're loaded into CFW by navigating to **System Settings > System** and checking the `Current version` value.
 >
 > The current version value should resemble something like this: `XX.X.X|AMS 1.X.X|S`